ohnekopf/zhongwen/README.md

 ## Chinese Grammar Wiki
-Zhongwen also allows you to learn more about Chinese grammar and usage.
-If Zhongwen knows that there's an entry at the Chinese Grammar Wiki for the entry you're just looking at, it will show you the following text at the bottom of the pop-up window: 'Press "g" for grammar and usage notes.'
+Huahua also allows you to learn more about Chinese grammar and usage.
+If Huahua knows that there's an entry at the Chinese Grammar Wiki for the entry you're just looking at, it will show you the following text at the bottom of the pop-up window: 'Press "g" for grammar and usage notes.'
 If you then press <kbd>G</kbd> on your keyboard, a new tab will open in your browser and it